ooichianni/Intel_SD_Training/Readme_sd_training.md

 Additional:
 - A peripheral is any computing device or equipment that is part of the computer but doesn't perform any core computing process.
 It is an externally or internally connected device that adds up or complements the host computer's capabilities or functionality in some form (keyboard, mouse)
-- A universal asynchronous receiver-transmitter (UART) is a computer hardware device for asynchronous serial communication in which the data format and transmission speeds are configurable.
+- A universal asynchronous receiver-transmitter ( $\textcolor{blue}{\text{UART}}$ ) is a computer hardware device for asynchronous serial communication in which the data format and transmission speeds are configurable.
 It sends data bits one by one, from the least significant to the most significant, framed by start and stop bits so that precise timing is handled by the communication channel

 5. SoC Design Flow
 ![image](https://user-images.githubusercontent.com/118953915/210402906-616d374c-3345-401b-8344-c0ea1d29546f.png)